dendronhq/dendron/packages/plugin-core/assets/notes/vault.main/dendron.md

 To read more about the ideas that inspired Dendron, you can read [this blog post](https://kevinslin.com/organizing/its_not_you_its_your_knowledge_base/).

 ## Core
-- hierarchical search: find nodes by tree traversal
+- [[hierarchical search | dendron.features.hsearch.md]]: find nodes by tree traversal
-- schemas: optional type system for your notes
+- [[schemas | dendron.features.schemas.md]]: optional type system for your notes
+- TODO
   - modeless operation: no difference between searching for a file and creating one

 ## Bundled (enabled with recommended extensions)